4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 The lakes in the park usually start thawing around June so the best time to go is between July through September.
 After September, the weather starts getting chilly and the lakes start freezing.
 So if you really want to experience the natural beauty of the lakes and do more outdoor activities like hiking and kayaking, then I’d recommend going in summer.
 But keep in mind that if you go in summer you’re very likely to experience crowds everywhere.
 And that means you will need to make advance reservations wherever possible and start your day early to skip the waiting lines.

-How many days are enough for Banff?
+How many days are enough for Banff Itinerary?

-Although we went for only 4 days, I would totally recommend planning at least a week in Banff.
+Although we went for only 4 days, I would totally recommend planning at least a week in Banff Itinerary.
 That’s because there’s just so much to do that you’ll need that much time.
 There are a lot of beautiful lakes that you can explore through hiking, camping and kayaking.
 There’s also a few beautiful scenic drives and glacier based activities.
-Apart from that, the Banff downtown is worth spending a good amount of time in for its vibe, food and shopping.
+Apart from that, the Banff Itinerary downtown is worth spending a good amount of time in for its vibe, food and shopping.
 And finally, apart from Banff there are a few other national parks worth checking out such as Yoho and Jasper.
 Given that there’s just so much to do, you should plan accordingly.

 Do you need travel insurance?